 The Coromandel, with its pristine beaches, native forests and laid-back vibe, is one of New Zealand’s most popular and best-loved holiday destinations.

-Just south of Auckland lies the Hamilton-Waikato region; a land of lush pastures and fertile soils that was chosen to play The Shire in The Lord of the Rin
+Just south of Auckland lies the Hamilton-Waikato region; a land of lush pastures that was chosen to play The Shire in The Lord of the Rings and The Hobbit.

 The Bay of Plenty region is home to spectacular beaches, juicy kiwifruit and an active island volcano.

 Eastland is the place where the first Polynesian canoes landed, Captain Cook made his first landfall and Maori and European first encountered each other.

 No region in the North Island has more defined character than Taranaki.
 Wherever you are, the symmetrical cone of Mount Taranaki gazes down at you.

 The Ruapehu region is defined by the three volcanoes that stand sentinel over a landscape of tussocked desert, rivers, lakes and thermal springs.

 The beautiful Lake Taupo is about the size of Singapore – more of an inland sea really.